 Standardization in the field of personal protective equipment

-At national level in Germany, PPE standards are mainly developed in the Personal Protective Equipment Standards Committee (NPS), but also in the Precision Engineering and Optics Standards Committee (NAFuO) and the Sports and Recreational Equipment Standards Committee (NASport) of DIN (Deutsches Institut für Normung e.V.).
-At European level, the majority of PPE standards are drawn up in CEN/TCs 79, 85, 136, 158, 159, 160, 161 and 162 at European level.
-At international level, PPE standards are developed in ISO/TC 94.
+At national level in Germany, PPE standards are mainly developed in the Personal Protective Equipment Standards Committee (NPS), but also in the Precision Engineering and Optics Standards Committee (NAFuO), the Sports and Recreational Equipment Standards Committee (NASport) and the German Commission for Electrical, Electronic & Information Technologies of DIN (Deutsches Institut für Normung e.V.).
+These committees are also mirroring the relevant standardisation activities at European and international level.

 Several projects conducted by KAN